-Prior to the Act entering into force, the Government is able to approve or prevent launches under the terms of its contract with Rocket Lab (the only rocket launch provider currently operating in New Zealand) and the bilateral Technology Safeguards Agreement with the United States. s6(a), s6(b)(i), and s9(2)(b)(ii)
+Prior to the Act entering into force, the Government is able to approve or prevent launches under the terms of its contract with Rocket Lab (the only rocket launch provider currently operating in New Zealand) and the bilateral Technology Safeguards Agreement with the United States.
+At least two proposed payloads could be expected to be discussed with Ministers before the end of 2017.
+These involve United States Government security agencies and 99(2)(b)(ii) We will provide you with further advice once we have a better understanding of intended timeframes.